Create a host pool in Azure Virtual Desktop (classic) with an Azure Resource Manager template

 This content applies to Azure Virtual Desktop (classic), which doesn't support Azure Resource Manager Azure Virtual Desktop objects.

 Host pools are a collection of one or more identical virtual machines within Azure Virtual Desktop tenant environments.
-Each host pool can contain an app group that users can interact with as they would on a physical desktop.
+Each host pool can contain an application group that users can interact with as they would on a physical desktop.

-Follow this section's instructions to create a host pool for a Azure Virtual Desktop tenant with an Azure Resource Manager template provided by Microsoft.
+Follow this section's instructions to create a host pool for an Azure Virtual Desktop tenant with an Azure Resource Manager template provided by Microsoft.
 This article will tell you how to create a host pool in Azure Virtual Desktop, create a resource group with VMs in an Azure subscription, join those VMs to the AD domain, and register the VMs with Azure Virtual Desktop.

 What you need to run the Azure Resource Manager template

 Make sure you know the following things before running the Azure Resource Manager template:

 - Where the source of the image you want to use is.
 Is it from Azure Gallery or is it custom?